Perth-Artifactory/website/_pages/freeMembership.md

 ### Notes

-* This opportunity is not open to current or past members of the Perth Artifactory Inc
+* This opportunity is not open to current or past members of the Perth Artifactory Inc.
-* You must be a tertiary student for 2022 and be at least 18 years of age.
+* You must be a tertiary student for 2023 and be at least 18 years of age.
 * 24/7 access to the Artifactory can be granted with this membership but it requires a key bond of $135 to be paid.
 The bond is refundable at the end of your membership or can be carried over if you wish to extend your membership after the sponsorship period.
 * The Perth Artifactory Committee reserves the right to cancel your membership at any time.
 * This membership is an Associate Membership under the Perth Artifactory Inc constitution and has no voting rights.
 * Tool usage fees are payable on some Artifactory tools in line with the fees charged to Concession members.
 * This membership does not give free access to the Rehearsal Room but does allow the holder to access a discounted usage rate.

 &nbsp;
 # Resident Artists

 ## NoizeMaschin!!

-The Perth Artifactory facilitates a rotating artist residency, where the artist in residence performs at the inhouse monthly experimental music night – NoizeMaschin!!
+the Perth Artifactory facilitates a rotating artist residency, where the artist in residence performs at the inhouse monthly experimental music night – NoizeMaschin!!

 Over a 3-6 month period, the successful applicant receives: